Tjtilley/web-mapping-curriculum/class-2/README.md

 3. Why would you want to install a dedicated text editor?

 Installing a dedicated text editor, such as Visual Studio Code, makes it easier to edit and wrote code.
-It can help find mistakes easier by showing an error, like if you are missing a parenthesis.
+It can help find mistakes easier by showing different pieces in different colors.

 4. What is Leaflet?